-When Ty Bennet sent us photos of this beauty, we were impressed by this beautiful Packard.
+When Ty Bennet sent us photos of this beauty, we were impressed by this pristine Packard.

 According to Ty, we were looking at the following: 1948 Packard 8 Station Wagon Woodie Woody.
 Restored.
 Excellent condition.
 Lexington Green Metallic paint.
 Powerful and Smooth Straight 8 engine.

 More from Ty: High Speed rear gear for modern touring.
-Plaid highlander style interior.
+Plaid “Highlander” style interior.
 Real Wood Northern Birch rails over maple panels.
 Burl wood grained dashboard and door trim.
 Radial wide white wall tires.
 Ready for Summer touring.